Financial Report FY2024

-Virginia G. Piper Charitable Trust is pleased to provide its financials and grant award recap for fiscal year ending March 2023.
+Virginia G. Piper Charitable Trust is pleased to provide its financials and grant award recap for fiscal year ending March 2024.
 Piper Trust’s asset allocation remains diversified, providing resilience in recent difficult economic environments and is on track to provide adequate returns in more favorable conditions.
-As always, and particularly considering the volatile stock market this past year, we are grateful for the expertise and assistance provided by the Trust’s investment consultants, Cambridge Associates, and our dedicated Investment Committee members: Trustees Jim Bruner (Investment Committee Chair), Paul Critchfield, and Judy Mohraz, along with outside members Dr. Jeffrey Coles, Jacque Millard, Kent Misener, and Mary Jane Rynd.
-The Investment Committee diligently evaluated Cambridge’s recommendations and reports ensuring that investment managers continue to perform in accordance with their mandates, and operate effectively and in accordance with the law.
+As always, we are grateful for the expertise and assistance provided by Cambridge Associates, the Trust’s investment consultants and our dedicated Investment Committee members: Trustees Jim Bruner (Investment Committee Chair), Paul Critchfield, and Judy Mohraz, along with outside members Dr. Jeffrey Coles, Jacque Millard, Kent Misener, and Mary Jane Rynd.
+The Investment Committee diligently evaluated Cambridge’s recommendations, and reports, ensuring that investment managers continue to perform in accordance with their mandates, operate effectively, and in accordance with the law.

 Carey Chambers